gnss-sdr/geniuss-place/_posts/2017-02-14-gnss-sdr-v009-released.md

 ## Improvements in [Scalability]({{ "/design-forces/scalability/" | absolute_url }}):

- * Fixed bug in acquisition with rata rates higher than 16 Msps in 4ms code periods.
+ * Fixed bug in acquisition with data rates higher than 16 Msps in 4ms code periods.

 ## Improvements in [Testability]({{ "/design-forces/testability/" | absolute_url }}):